Plot structure is one of the trickiest and most vital things to get right in a story.

 Your story arc (or the bulk of it) is really about which reality will be established if your protagonist fails and the conflict resulting from this threat is the rising action.
 This is where your story tension, drama, poignancy and urgency will be born.

 And there’s just no point in mismatching protagonist and antagonist, any more than you’d mismatch your love interest in a romance novel, if you want drama ensuing.

 And a face often grips us more than a secret network, machine or monster.
-There are exceptions, i.e. Frankenstein’s Monster, or White Walkers.
-But there’s still a ‘humanness’ in really monstrous beings that makes them more sinister.
+There are exceptions, i.e. Frankenstein’s Monster, or White Walkers, but there’s still a ‘humanness’ in really monstrous beings that makes them more sinister.
 Cersei Lannister is more ominous than Daenerys’ dragons in A Song of Ice and Fire.
 Cold Aunt Reed and petulant Blanche Ingram aren’t larger-than-life murderesses à la Cersei, but they’re larger-than-life threats to Jane Eyre and Jane’s hopes for happiness.
-Hannibal Lecter chills (behind bars) in The Silence of the Lambs.

 Bar a gripping (powerful, threatening) antagonist, there aren’t set rules for rising action, but a good story checklist of things to include could be:

 - Create your antagonist with care and add psychological ‘meat’ when setting up an opponent or supporting opponents, something for us to discover (their views, value set, etc.), and write in how something about them hinders your protagonist growing, flourishing, getting where they need to be;